steffenhartleib/EmailSubjecLinesOpenRates/README.md

 **DRAFT**

-I looked at the relationship between e-mail subject lines and open and click through rates at a daily deal site for Vinyl Collectors.
+This is an R script looking at the relationship between e-mail subject lines and open and click through rates at a daily deal site for Vinyl Collectors.
 The data set includes ove 500 email campaigns sent in 2016.<br />
 <br />
 Features for the multi variate regression model include: